Contents

-There are a number of legal aspects that need to be thought through first – we’ll discuss them in this article.
+There are several legal aspects to consider before making the leap – we’ll discuss them in this article.
 Mainly, it’s important to consider:

-Once you have ensured you’ve covered all the main legal concerns, you will be a step closer to venturing down under for business.
+Once you have ensured you’ve covered all the main legal concerns, you’ll be one step closer to venturing down under for business in 2025.

 Why Should I Expand My Canadian Business To Australia?

-As the relationship between Australia and Canada continues to grow and thrive, it’s a good time for Canadian companies to consider extending their reach to Australia.
+As the relationship between Australia and Canada continues to evolve in 2025, it’s a particularly opportune time for Canadian companies to broaden their reach and capitalise on Australia’s dynamic market.

 Can A Foreigner Register A Company In Australia?